AdobeDocs/mobile-services.fr-FR/help/android/analytics-main/products/products.md

 ![](assets/map-products.png)

-Il n’est pas nécessaire de mettre en correspondance la variable *variable products* à l'aide de règles de traitement, car cette variable est directement définie sur la demande d'image par le SDK.
+Il n’est pas nécessaire de mettre en correspondance la variable *products* variable by using processing rules because this variable is set directly on the image request by the SDK.